w3c/webref/README.md

 This repository uses [Reffy](https://github.com/w3c/reffy), a Web spec exploration tool, to crawl the specifications and generate the data.
 In particular, the data it contains is the result of running Reffy.
 The repository does not contain any more data.

 Raw WebIDL extracts are used in [web-platform-tests](https://github.com/web-platform-tests/wpt), please see their [interfaces/README.md](https://github.com/web-platform-tests/wpt/blob/master/interfaces/README.md) for details.

+## Curation guarantees

+Data curation brings the following guarantees.

+### Web IDL extracts

+- All IDL files can be parsed by the version of [webidl2.js](https://github.com/w3c/webidl2.js/) referenced in `package.json`.
+- `WebIDL2.validate` passes with the exception of the "no-nointerfaceobject" rule about `[LegacyNoInterfaceObject]`, which is in wide use.
+- All types are defined by some specification.
+- All extended attributes are defined by some specification.
+- No duplicate top-level definitions or members.
+- No missing or mismatched types in inheritance chains.
+- No conflicts when applying mixins and partials.

+### CSS extracts

+- All CSS files can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) referenced in `package.json`, with the exception of a handful CSS value definitions that, although valid, are not yet supported by CSSTree.

+### Elements extracts

+- All Web IDL interfaces referenced by elements exist in Web IDL extracts.

 ## Potential spec anomalies